asmakaj/asmakaj/README.md

 - 💞️ I’m looking to collaborate on innovative projects with concrete issues
 - 📫 How to reach me : asmakajeiou@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I was destined to be a med student but I heard the call of the world of code